spring financial mobile ad

 Banks

-Beginning with Canada's top banks is a good spot to begin searching for a personal loan.
+Canada's top banks are a good spot to get a personal loan.
 These are highly regulated and trustworthy lenders with competitive interest rates.
-However, they tend to have high minimum funding amounts.
+They tend to have high minimum funding amounts.
 Almost every bank has a minimum $5,000 borrowing requirement.
-In addition, to receive term lengths of three to five years, you’ll need to borrow more than $25,000.
+Banks also offer 3 to 5-year loan terms if you borrow more than $25,000.
 This means banks are great for those who want to borrow more money.

-Since they are large institutions, they generally have the slowest funding speeds.
+Banks usually have the slowest funding speeds with some of the strictest requirements.
 Most banks provide funding in a few days to weeks.
-Additionally, they are the most selective lenders, meaning you'll need a great credit score and low debt service ratios.
+They are also the most selective lenders, meaning you'll need a great credit score and low debt service ratios.

 RBC Personal Loan